incountry/sdk-nodejs/README.md

 };
 ```

-`GetSecretsCallback` allows you to specify multiple keys/secrets which SDK will use for decryption based on the version of the key or secret used for encryption.
-Meanwhile SDK will encrypt only using key/secret that matches `currentVersion` provided in `SecretsData` object.
+The `GetSecretsCallback` function allows you to specify multiple keys/secrets which the SDK will use for decryption based on the version of the key or secret used for encryption.
+Meanwhile SDK will encrypt data only by using a key (or secret) which matches the `currentVersion` parameter provided in the `SecretsData` object.

-This enables the flexibility required to support Key Rotation policies when secrets/keys need to be changed with time.
-SDK will encrypt data using current secret/key while maintaining the ability to decrypt records encrypted with old keys/secrets.
-SDK also provides a method for data migration which allows to re-encrypt data with the newest key/secret.
-For details please see `migrate` method.
+This enables the flexibility required to support Key Rotation policies when secrets (or keys) must be changed with time.
+The SDK will encrypt data by using the current secret (or key) while maintaining the ability to decrypt data records that were encrypted with old secrets (or keys).
+The SDK also provides a method for data migration which allows to re-encrypt data with the newest secret (or key).
+For details please see the `migrate` method.

-SDK allows you to use custom encryption keys, instead of secrets.
-Please note that user-defined encryption key should be a base64 encoded 32-bytes-long key as it's required by AES-256 cryptographic algorithm.
+The SDK allows you to use custom encryption keys, instead of secrets.
+Please note that a user-defined encryption key should be a base64-encoded 32-bytes-long key as required by AES-256 cryptographic algorithm.

-Here are some examples of `GetSecretsCallback`.
+Below you can find several examples of how you can use the `GetSecretsCallback` function.

 ```typescript
 type GetSecretsCallback = () => string | SecretsData | Promise<string> | Promise<SecretsData>;